bernhard-42/vscode-jupyter-console/README.md

 1. Open a Python file
 2. Click status bar → "Start Kernel"
 3. Write your code
-4. Press `Shift+Enter` to execute each line and advance
+4. Press `Alt+Enter` to execute each line and advance (if no code is selected, _Run Selection_ uses the current line)
 5. View output in **Jupyter Output** terminal

 #### Workflow 2: Cell-Based Development